Anas-Bdev/Namaa-Backend/README.md

 ## ⚠️ Important Note

+- 🚧 This project is still under active development
+- Do NOT expect all features to be fully complete yet
+- Core architecture and backend foundation are stable and working
-- Never commit real secrets or API keys to the repository
+- Do NOT commit real secrets or API keys to the repository
-- Use development configuration for local testing only
-- In production, use environment variables or secure secret storage

 ---